 Reductions

 While there is no early withdrawal penalty for receiving Social Security, retiring before age 70 (when you’re eligible for full benefits) means your Social Security benefits will be reduced.
-You can start receiving Social Security benefits as early as age 62, but your benefits will be reduced by as much as 35% compared to waiting until you reach 70.
+You can start receiving Social Security benefits as early as age 62, but your benefits will be reduced by as much as 35% compared with what you’d receive if you wait until you reach 70.

 Likewise, if you have a pension plan through an employer and have the option to retire early, there’s a good chance your monthly payout will be smaller than if you wait to collect it until you reach your pension plan’s retirement age.